 - New York Times: All PSU students (including World Campus) do have access to the digital version of the NY Times.

 - Videos: Throughout the course, we will watch videos (full or in part) on relevant topics.
-The purpose of these videos is to foster connections between theoretical material and real-world issues.
+The purpose of these videos is to foster connections between the theoretical material and real-world issues.
 They will not only serve to add new content (case studies) for discussion but provide an important ‘eye’ into various issues we will discuss throughout the semester.
 As it is impossible to actually travel to various places discussed in this course to conduct ethnographic, or embodied and in-the-field research, such video content will allow us a greater ability to engage with critical and feminist (see prologue) analysis of contemporary geopolitics.

 Assignments and Grading